![]() |

 void em_timer_attr_init | ( | em_timer_attr_t * | tmr_attr | ) |

 Initializes em_timer_attr_t to system specific default values.
-After initialization user can adjust the values as needed before calling em_timer_create. em_timer_capability() and/or em_timer_res_capability() can optionally be used to find valid values.
+The user can after initialization adjust the values as needed before calling em_timer_create().
+The functions em_timer_capability() and/or em_timer_res_capability() can optionally be used to find valid values.

-This function will not trigger errorhandler calls internally.
+This function will not trigger EM error handler calls internally.

 Example for all defaults